Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit features with feature-linked annotation/README.md

 ## How to use the sample

 Pan and zoom the map to see that the text on the map is annotation, not labels.
 Tap one of the address points to update the house number (AD_ADDRESS) and street name (ST_STR_NAM).
 Tap one of the dashed parcel polylines and tap another location to change its geometry.
 NOTE: Selection is only enabled for points and straight (single segment) polylines.
 The feature-linked annotation will update accordingly.

 ## How it works

-1. Load the geodatabase.
-NOTE: Read/write geodatabases should normally come from a `GeodatabaseSyncTask`, but this has been omitted here.
-That functionality is covered in the sample *Generate geodatabase*.
+1. Load the geodatabase using `AGSLoadable.load(completion:)`.
+NOTE: Read/write geodatabases should normally come from an `AGSGeodatabaseSyncTask`, but this has been omitted here.
-2. Create `FeatureLayer`s from geodatabase feature tables found in the geodatabase with `geodatabase.geodatabaseFeatureTables`.
+2. Create `AGSFeatureLayer`s from the geodatabase's array of feature tables.
-3. Create `AnnotationLayer`s from geodatabase feature tables found in the geodatabase with `geodatabase.geodatabaseAnnotationTables`.
+3. Create `AGSAnnotationLayer`s from the feature tables.
-4. Add the `FeatureLayer`s and `AnnotationLayer`s to the map's operational layers.
+4. Add the `AGSFeatureLayer`s and `AGSAnnotationLayer`s to the map's operational layers.
-5. Use a `DefaultMapViewOnTouchListener` to listen for taps on the map to either select address points or parcel polyline features.
+5. Use  `geoView(_:didTapAtScreenPoint:mapPoint:)` track taps on the map to either select address points or parcel polyline features.
 NOTE: Selection is only enabled for points and straight (single segment) polylines.
-    * For the address points, a dialog is opened to allow editing of the address number (AD_ADDRESS) and street name (ST_STR_NAM) attributes.
+    * For the address points, an alert is opened to allow editing of the address number (AD_ADDRESS) and street name (ST_STR_NAM) attributes.
     * For the parcel lines, a second tap will change one of the polyline's vertices.

 Both expressions were defined by the data author in ArcGIS Pro using [the Arcade expression language](https://developers.arcgis.com/arcade/).